 Below are some tips and betting hacks you should be aware of before throwing down your money on the fights.

-The internet has myriad sportsbooks and not all are created equal!
+The internet has a myriad of sportsbooks and not all are created equal!
 That means the odds on fights will differ, depending on where you look.
 If you’re going to bet on MMA, you should be shopping around at various sportsbooks, and doing so as early as possible.
-This practice is called line shopping, and its an integral strategy for any aspiring sharp bettor.
+This practice is called line shopping and its an integral strategy for any aspiring sharp bettor.

 We recommend that you bookmark the MMA sections of your favorite sportsbooks and check-in daily.
 It’s also helpful to keep a calendar for the big events from the major MMA promotions so you know what’s coming up and when.
 If you do this for a few months, you will learn each sportsbook’s cadence and be able to pretty accurately predict when the odds for upcoming fights will be posted.